hiteshgeek/code_navigator/README.md

 - For other languages, uses the VS Code Symbol Provider API for fast, language-aware navigation.
 - User settings control which block types are navigable.

-## Limitations

-- For non-PHP languages, detection is based on the Symbol Provider API and may not handle all edge cases or deeply nested/anonymous blocks.
-- For best results, use with conventional code formatting.

 ## Links

 - [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=hiteshgeek.code-navigator-hiteshgeek)